LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/EnhancedWorkspace/configuration.md

 ![](img/set-consumer-profile-1.png)

-Fig 2: The visitor name is automatically populated in the connections list and in the conversation header
+Fig 2: The visitor name is automatically populated in the conversation list and in the conversation header

 ![](img/set-consumer-profile-2.png)